INSTITUT FÜR

 Beiträge in Sammelbänden/Chapters in edited volumes

-Clément, M., Sangar, E., 2020.
-Les engagements violents des femmes : contournements discursifs sous le nazisme et sous l’État islamique, in L. Aubry, G. Patiño-Lakatos, B. Turpin (eds.), Les discours meurtriers aujourd'hui, Paris: Peter Lang. (under review)
+Clément, M., Sangar, E., 2022.
+Les engagements violents des femmes : contournements discursifs sous le nazisme et sous l’État islamique, in L. Aubry, G. Patiño-Lakatos, B. Turpin (eds.), Les discours meurtriers aujourd'hui, Paris: Peter Lang.

 Sangar, E., Clément, M., Lindemann, T., 2018.
 Of Heroes and Cowards: A Computer-Based Analysis of Narratives Justifying the Use of Force, in Clément, M., Sangar, E. (eds), Researching Emotions in International Relations.
 London/New York: Palgrave Macmillan.